 Pension schemes are offered to citizens to create a hassle-free retirement life with a sufficient corpus.
 An individual pays a fixed amount during their working life and will receive a monthly pension post-retirement.

-Since these schemes are market-linked products, a fund manager will pool money and invest into multiple financial assets.
+Since these schemes are market-linked products, a fund manager will pool money and invest in multiple financial assets.

 Banks & Other Financial Institutions

 Banks and Non-Banking Financial Institutions (NBFCs) also participate in investments for their long-term goals.
-They primarily invest in government securities, corporate bonds as they are low-risk, fixed return investment vehicles.
+They primarily invest in government securities and corporate bonds as they are low-risk, fixed-return investment vehicles.